Skip to main content

 “ No more questions.
 Go.
 Heer is waiting.”

 Pratap smiled at his brother's retreating figure.
 He went into his chamber to find Ajabde struggling with her hairpins and jewellery.
 He closed the door behind him, waiting for her to give in and ask for his help.
-She was struggling with a pin as it got struck by the hook of her bracelet and her hand was tied to her hair.
+She was struggling with a pin as it got stuck by the hook of her bracelet, and her hand was tied to her hair.

 He walked up behind his wife and started undoing her braids and their accessories.
 She smiled at his task.